 - Understand what type of borrowing you’re likely to be approved for.
 Check your credit rating to see where you stand

 - Avoid payday loan-style debts if you can.
-If you want short-term borrowing, look into pawn loans or short-term personal loans from trusted, fully regulated providers
+If you want short-term borrowing, look into pawn loans or personal loans from trusted, fully regulated providers

 Allow your plans & goals to evolve